roceegithub/Justice-Navigator-Journal-Companion/README.md

 - Clone the Repository
 - Install Python 3.10+
-- (Optional) Create a Virtal Environment
+- (Optional) Create a Virtual Environment
 - Requirements TBA

 ## How to run